Make sure that you are on the same network that you will use when streaming.

 In this example, it was 35.77Mbps, which is a very fast speed.

-Note: When using a 4G/LTE data network, connectivity may fluctuate and be affected by other data users with the same telecom provider in the area.
+When using a 4G/LTE data network, connectivity may fluctuate and be affected by other data users with the same telecom provider in the area.
 When on a local Wi-Fi network, connectivity may fluctuate and be affected by other users on the same Wi-Fi network.

-This upload number can change, so it is good to run a few tests.
+This upload speed can change, so it is good to run a few tests.
 Some users test hours before a live event when not many other users are in the area, and get a great speed test result.
 However, once an event begins and many more people are in the area and using the same network, you may see a slower speed test result.

 Internet connection speed (or bandwidth) is measured in bitrate.